Review the latest information on visitor policies, safety procedures, vaccines and more in the COVID-19 Resource Center.

 Surgery to correct the anal sphincter is known as an anal sphincteroplasty and this is often accompanied by a revision of the vaginal and perineal injury.

 Sexual dysfunction after a vaginal delivery is not rare.
 While some patients have pain with intercourse, many have anxiety and fear of intimacy, especially if they have sustained a severe tear.
-Our nurse practitioner, Maureen Sheetz, is a certified sex counselor who works weekly with our patients to optimize their sexual function.

 In collaboration with the Department of Psychology, we have expanded our offering of counseling and group session work for women to share their stories and experiences of birth trauma, being new moms, and supporting one another in the postpartum period.